alpinedev51/alpinedev51/README.md

 - 👋 Hi, I’m Austin Barton.
 On this site, my username is @AustinTeddyCodes
 - 👀 I’m interested in Mathematics!
-Although I am still fairly new to the field, I am currently especially interested in Differential Geometry.
+I am still fairly new to the field but have interests in studying probability and statistics.
-- 🌱 I’m currently learning applied combinatorics, foundations of proofs, multivariable calculus, and object-oriented programming.
+- 🌱 I’m currently learning advanced linear algebra, data structures and alogrithms (in Java), and differential equations.
 - 💞️ I’m looking to collaborate on projects related to creating algorithms and data structures primarily as a source of learning.
 - 📫 You can email me at barton.austin.t@gmail.com or search me through LinkedIn!